behaviour therapy explained: key approaches & benefits

 Grounded in relational frame theory, ACT teaches mindfulness skills to help you observe your thoughts and feelings without judgment.
 The goal is to increase psychological flexibility, allowing you to stay present and engaged even when faced with discomfort.

 From there, the "commitment" part comes into play.
 You identify your core values and commit to taking actions that are aligned with them.
-This form of behavior therapy helps you build a rich, meaningful life by focusing on what truly matters to you, rather than getting caught up in a struggle with your thoughts.
+This form of behaviour therapy helps you build a rich, meaningful life by focusing on what truly matters to you, rather than getting caught up in a struggle with your thoughts.

 Common Techniques Used in Behaviour Therapy

-To bring the principles of behavioral therapy to life, therapists use a variety of specific, action-oriented techniques.
+To bring the principles of behavioural therapy to life, therapists use a variety of specific, action-oriented techniques.
 These methods are the practical tools of the trade, designed to help you make concrete changes in your life.
 They are often tailored to your specific goals and the challenges you're facing.

 Exposure Therapy and Systematic Desensitization